marciaj-sp1/HealDB/readme.md

 ## Exploratory Analysis Notebook

+- **`healdb_exploratory_analysis.ipynb`**
   - **Purpose**: Interactive notebook for exploratory analysis of HealDB data.
   Provides an overview of the database structure and content through visualizations and key questions.
   - **Key Features**:
-  - Presents visual summaries (e.g., bar charts, treemaps) using `matplotlib`, `pandas`, and `seaborn`, based on HealDB data.
+    - Presents visual summaries (e.g., bar charts, pizzas, dispersion) using `matplotlib`, `pandas`, and `seaborn`, based on HealDB data.
     - Answers analytical questions about medications, active ingredients, and diseases.
     - Helps verify relationships between medications, diseases, and interactions.
     - Summarizes key findings from the analyses.

   - **Questions addressed in the notebook include**:
     - What are the main regulatory category of these medications?
     - How are medications distributed across therapeutic classes?
     - Which medications are closest to expiration?
     - Which companies supply the most medications?
     - What are the TOP 10 most commonly used active ingredients?
     - Which active ingredients are present in the largest number of medications, in decreasing order of occurrence?
     - Which existing medications contain a certain active ingredient?
     - What are the TOP 15 most frequent disease categories treated by the medications?
     - What are the TOP 15 most frequent disease categories treated by the active ingredients?
     - What are the average scores by ICD category?
     - For a specific disease, which are the associated medications and their scores?
     - What is the distribution of the association score between the medication and the disease?
     - Are there drug interactions between two specific active ingredients?
     - What are the drug interactions of a given medication?
     - Does a given medication interact with food?
     - What are the TOP 20 active ingredients with the highest number of drug interactions, in decreasing order of frequency?

 ## How to Run